-min(expr) (aggregate) minimum value of "expr" over all individuals min(expr1, filter=expr2) (aggregate) minimum value of "expr" over individuals satisfying the filter
+min(expr) (aggregate) minimum value of "expr" over all individuals min(expr1, filter=expr2) (aggregate) minimum value of "expr" over individuals satisfying the filter main upgrade model.yml [output.yml]

 A tool to automatically upgrade models to the new syntax is provided.
 In notepad++, you should use the LIAM2: upgrade model command in the Macro menu.